-With fifteen year’s experience of logistics in a managerial position, I have noticed two very important things that many companies overlook in warehouse logistics, the first one is leadership, and the second is the importance of choosing right WMS for your specific purpose, which I have written about in previous articles.
+With almost twenty year’s experience of logistics in a managerial position, I have noticed two very important things that many companies overlook in warehouse logistics, the first one is leadership, and the second is the importance of choosing right WMS for your specific purpose, which I have written about in previous articles.

 In this article, I focus on leadership in the organization from the site manager or warehouse manager down the organization.
 When I visit colleagues in the logistics business, they often tell me how much they have invested in new facilities, new hardware and new technology.
 When I ask how much they have invested in leadership at the warehouse usually answers become quite scarce.
 For some reason, it look different in the production-based industry, they invest more in leadership.
 I would say that there is a big difference in leadership between manufacturing and warehouse logistics.
 In manufacturing, the pace of production is determined and held by machines or assembly lines.
 Efficiency depends very much of the performance of machines and assembly lines.
 Leadership is not as much about the difficult discussions concerning the employee’s productivity or the pace of work, the leader has a more coaching or supporting role.